Want to read this article later?

 Just tap MyLCN+ to save it to your account

 Sarah Harte is the graduate recruitment officer at Taylor Wessing.
-She is based in the London office and has been at the firm for nearly two years.
+She is based in the London office and has been at the firm for nearly three years.

 How did you end up in law?

 I began my career on a graduate internship at my university, working on the employability events calendar for students.
 From there, I spent some time working in the graduate recruitment team at a professional services firm, and finally taking the step over into the world of law at the end of this summer.

 What are the most/least enjoyable aspects of recruiting?

 Graduate recruitment is a really rewarding role because of the great relationships you form.
 We get to know candidates at very early stages of their careers, some of them on campus or even at school, so it’s especially great to see people get the training contracts that they have wanted for so long and then go on to thrive at the firm.
 The Autumn term can be quite hectic, visiting law fairs up and down the country, but I really enjoy seeing the different university campuses and, of course, the great careers fair lunches!

 What is the biggest challenge of the job?